sanjokkarki/ThePacsniff/README.md

 # Installation
 - Instal: pip install socket

 - Clone it: git clone https://github.com/sanjokkarki/ThePacsniff.git

-- Run it: python ThePacsniff.py

-You can also convert ThePacsniff to EXE using PyInstaller or any similar tool.

 # Run

 - sudo python3 ThePacsniff.py
 - sudo python3 ThePacsniff.py TCP

+You can also convert ThePacsniff to EXE using PyInstaller or any similar tool.